WHAT DOES AN ENVIRONMENTAL HEALTH AND SAFETY SPECIALIST DO?

 - Training Development: Develop internal training plans for different groups.

-- External Training Collaboration: Work with external trainers to introduce essential professional trainings to the site.
+- External Training Collaboration: Work with external trainers to introduce essential professional training to the site.

 - Training Records: Maintain a good record of participants for each training.